bankh/caxton/README.md

 __Notes/ Changes from the original repository:__
-- Great use case for the replication of the work of Wang, et.al.
-(2017) -- as also indicated in the paper as reference #58.
+- Great use case for the replication of the work of [Wang, et.al.
+(2017)](https://arxiv.org/pdf/1704.06904.pdf) -- as also indicated in the paper as reference #58.
 There are quite similar code examples on GitHub.
-Just check paperswithcode of Wang, et.al.
+Just check [paperswithcode](https://paperswithcode.com/paper/residual-attention-network-for-image) of Wang, et.al.
 - An easy method to download the dataset is not provided.
-An updated list of the dataset programmatically and as .tsv files in dataloader folder.
+An updated list of the dataset programmatically and as .tsv files in [data utils](./data/utils) folder.
-- Setup is changed to conda.
+- Setup is changed to conda due to the lack of explanation in the core setup requirement (e.g., python version).
+Different python versions results in conflicts.
+- Review is added from supplementary information of Nature into the [supplementary_information](./supplementary_information/) folder.

 # CAXTON: The Collaborative Autonomous Extrusion Network

 _Accompanying code to the publication "Generalisable 3D Printing Error Detection and Correction via Multi-Head Neural Networks"_

 ![media/network.jpg](media/network.jpg)

-## Setup
+## :gear Setup

 This repository allows you to easily train a multi-head residual attention neural network to classify the state of the four most important printing parameters: flow rate, lateral speed, Z offset, and hotend temperature from a single input image.